 These trials are carried out in a highly controlled and regulated manner in Cancer Trials Research Units across Ireland.

-During 2016, there were more than 150 trials in Cancer Trial Ireland’s portfolio involving thousands of patients.
+There are more than 100 trials in Cancer Trial Ireland’s portfolio involving thousands of patients.
 They can be categorized into three types, though all trials are subject to the same exacting standards.

 These trials are developed and run by our research teams.
 They are funded by public grants (HRB & Irish Cancer Society) and pharmaceutical companies.